-Leica SL versus Nikon D5
+Leica SL vs Nikon D5

 The Leica SL (Typ 601) and the Nikon D5 are two digital cameras that were announced, respectively, in October 2015 and January 2016.
 The SL is a mirrorless interchangeable lens camera, while the D5 is a DSLR.
 Both cameras are equipped with a full frame sensor.
-The Leica has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+The Leica has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5 is considerably larger (66 percent) than the Leica SL.
 Moreover, the D5 is substantially heavier (67 percent) than the SL.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
-Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.
+Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-|3.||Canon 1D X Mark II||158 mm||168 mm||83 mm||1530 g||1210||Y||Feb 2016||5,999||latest||check|
+|3.||Canon 1D X Mark II||158 mm||168 mm||83 mm||1530 g||1210||Y||Feb 2016||5,999||ebay.com|

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tent to lead to bigger and heavier cameras and lenses.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.